-1. develope a Plan – whether it’s a quick trip to Disney Springs or a day hoping from park to park, decide your must see and dos before entering the park.
+1. Make a Plan – whether it’s a quick trip to Disney Springs or a day hoping from park to park, decide your must see and dos before entering the park.
+Make sure to check out my 5 Day Plan.

 2. Download the Disney App – use the app to buy tickets, reserve fast passes, and make food reservations before hand.
 It is the greatest planning tool.
 Then, after entering the park, check the app as wait times for rides to make the most of your day.